 The Fund offers multiple different classes of shares.
 An investment in any share class of the Fund represents an investment in the same assets of the Fund.
 However, the purchase restrictions and ongoing fees and expenses for each share class are different.
-The fees and expenses for the Class A, Class C, Class I and Class L shares of the Fund are set forth in "Summary of Fund Expenses."
+The fees and expenses for the Class M shares of the Fund are set forth in "Summary of Fund Expenses."
 If an investor has hired an intermediary and is eligible to invest in more than one class of shares, the intermediary may help determine which share class is appropriate for that investor.
 When selecting a share class, you should consider which Share classes are available to you, how much you intend to invest, how long you expect to own shares, and the total costs and expenses associated with a particular share class.

-The Fund offers Class F and Class M shares through separate prospectuses, which are subject to different sales loads and ongoing fees and expenses.
+The Fund also offers Class A, Class C, Class I, Class L and Class F shares through separate prospectuses, which are subject to different sales loads and ongoing fees and expenses.
 Class F shares are no longer offered except for reinvestment of dividends.